Many Will Enter, Few Will Win: Cost and Sensitivity of Exploratory Dynamics: Kinetic Proofreading in the ribosome

-The activation transition is assumed to have a single low basal rate of $k_h^0$ in the absence of driving.
-The corresponding reverse rates for correct and wrong tRNAs are then given by $k_{r} = k_h^0e^{\epsilon_\text{act}}, k_{rw} = k_{h}^0e^{\epsilon_\text{act} + \Delta_2 - \Delta_1}$.
-Given the much higher energies of the activated states, the equilibrium probability of those states (and concomitantly the elongation flux) will be very low.
-An additional driven process is needed (red arrow in Fig.~\ref{fig:energylandscape}a) to push the system towards elongation.
+The high energy of the intermediate states $\text{RC}^*, \text{RW}^*$ allows the peptide bond to be kinetically trapped, with the elongation step being effectively irrevesible.
+As a consequence, the equilibrium probability of those states and the concomitant elongation flux must be very low.
+An additional driven process is needed to push the system towards elongation (red arrow in Fig.~\ref{fig:energylandscape}a) .
 This process could represent the hydrolysis of GTP and/or release of GDP from the Ef-Tu elongation factor.
 We assume the rate $\alpha$ associated with this driving is the same regardless of the tRNA identity.
 The corresponding thermodynamic driving force can then be expressed as $\epsilon_\text{drive} = \log(1 + \alpha/k_{h}^0)$~\cite{lin2020circuit, arunachalam}.

-The model with reverse transitions can be solved as before by combining the splitting probabilities to compute the error rate $f$ of elongating with the wrong versus the correct tRNA, and the average number of transitions through the driven activation step ($\left<N\right>$) to reach elongation.
-The final expressions (with derivation provided in Appendix) are:
+The model with reverse transitions can be solved as before by combining the splitting probabilities to compute the error rate $f$ of elongating with the wrong versus the correct tRNA, and the average number of transitions through the driven hydrolysis step to reach elongation ($\left<N\right>$).
+The final expressions (with derivation provided in Appendix B) are:

-where $p_{urc},p_{urw}$ are the splitting probabilities for going directly from the empty $R$ state into an activated state along the reverse release pathway, $p_{rc}, p_{rw}$ are splitting probabilities for the reverse activation transition, and $p_{hc}, p_{hw}$ are splitting probabilities of going towards the activated state from the bound state (along either the basal or the active arrow).
+where $p_{urc},p_{urw}$ are the splitting probabilities for going directly from the empty $R$ state into the hydrolyzed state along the reverse release pathway, $p_{rc}, p_{rw}$ are splitting probabilities for the reverse hydrolysis transition, and $p_{hc}, p_{hw}$ are splitting probabilities of going towards the hydrolyzed state from the bound state (along either the basal or the active arrow).

 As plotted in Fig.~\ref{fig:driveactivation_cost}A, increasing the driving force for activation has a non-monotonic effect on the accuracy of the system.
-When there is no driving, the basal activation rate $k_h^0$ is so low that the system primarily reaches the activated state through the reverse-release pathway (rates $k_{ur}, gk_{ur}$).
+When there is no driving, the barrier $E_h^\ddagger$ is so high that the system primarily reaches the RC$^*$/RW$^*$ state through the reverse-release pathway (rates $k_{ur}, gk_{ur}$, gray curve in Fig.~\ref{fig:energylandscape}B).
 In this case, the difference in binding energy $\Delta_1$ becomes irrelevant and the error rate approaches the known value for a simple substrate-selective enzymatic reaction~\cite{johansson2008rate,tawfik2014accuracy}: